DataDx/MeasuresCatalog/README.md

 #### Expenses Per Visit
 #### Expenses per Work RVU
 #### Malpractice RVU
-Account for the cost of malpractice insurance for the physician and/or the practice
+Account for the cost of malpractice insurance for the physician and/or the practice.
+#### Month Posted
 #### Net Collections
 A measure of a medical practice's effectiveness in collecting reimbursement dollars.
 It's calculated by dividing payments received from agreed-upon fees charged
 #### Net Collections per Patient